maciuszek/word-count-ta/README.md

 ### Description

 File word count to stdout implementation with Spring in a reactive programming paradigm.
 Structured with extensibility for alternative data ingress/egress and non-reactive implementations.
+Note: supports word counting of multiple files by add more subsequent command line arguments
+Note: doesn't natively support reading for stdin but can be overcome with process substitution https://tldp.org/LDP/abs/html/process-sub.html

 ### Build Dependencies
 * jdk17